Simple Living with Simplified Beauty Products

 Toothpaste, Mouthwash: Tom's of Maine - available at national food and drug stores

-Liquid Hand Soap: Nature Clean - available at national food and drug stores or Well.ca
+Liquid Hand Soap: Nature Clean or other organic options available at food and drug stores